InfinniPlatform/InfinniPlatform.readthedocs.org.en/docs/source/13-static-files/index.rst

 InfinniPlatform can host static files such as HTML, CSS, JavaScript, images and so on.

-Features:

-#.
-Client can retrieve content by a direct link.
+* Client can retrieve content by a direct link.
-#.
-Browser cache will reduce number of requests and accordingly server load.
+* Browser cache will reduce number of requests and accordingly server load.

 Static Content Configuration
 ----------------------------

-Configuration file AppExtension.json contains section ``staticContent``  where you must define path mapping for both paths on your hard drive and virtual paths used for web addressing in ``StaticContentMapping``.
+Configuration file ``AppExtension.json`` contains section ``staticContent``  where you must define path mapping for both paths on your hard drive and virtual paths used for web addressing in ``StaticContentMapping``.
-Пример конфигурации по умолчанию:

 .. code-block:: json